 We're immensely proud of our students, with whom we keep in touch after the summer.
-In just three years, they have won over ten high school tournaments, were ranked best speaker five times, and have placed in the top five over forty times — more than we could list below.
+In just three years, they have won fourteen high school tournaments, were ranked best speaker nine times, and have placed in the top five over forty times — more than we could list below.
 It makes us happy to see them succeed at Princeton, UPenn, and State Championships — but we're just as proud of our students who go on to excel in science fairs and theater!

 Our Philosophy in Action - See a Snapshot of Lexington Debate's Success